 Ball and prostate check-ups

 Situated just below the bladder, the prostate gland is ‘hooked-up’ to the plumbing along which your spunk travels.
-It is responsible for producing the fluid in which sperm swim and a secretion which keeps the urethra moist.
+It is responsible for producing the fluid in which sperm swim, and a secretion keeps the urethra moist.

 - It gets bigger as we get older and can sometimes begin to squash the tube that takes piss out of the body